Gelio/artifact-dependency-chooser/README.md

 dependency 3,not done,not done,n/a
 ```

+Dependencies that are required should have `not done` in the cell for a given artifact.

 In this example, there are 3 artifacts and 3 dependencies.

 ## Example

 Each User Story requires various functionalities (dependencies) to be implemented.

-Headers in the 1st row would be User Storiese (artifacts), and rows would be functionalities
+Headers in the 1st row would be User Stories (artifacts), and rows would be functionalities
 (dependencies) and their statuses.